 Michael Cera Net Worth

-Michael Cera net worth: Michael Cera is a Canadian actor who has a net worth of $20 million.
+Michael Cera net worth and salary: Michael Cera is a Canadian actor who has a net worth of $20 million.
 Best known to general audiences for his role as George Michael Bluth on Arrested Development, Cera was able to parlay the success of that character into a string of feature films and a small but well loved part in 2017's Twin Peaks: The Return.

 Early Life: Michael Cera was born in Ontario, Canada on June 7, 1988.
 Cera attended public school until ninth grade, when he dropped out to pursue acting.
 He eventually completed high school by correspondence.
 Before that, he has said that his interest in acting was sparked by a viewing of the film Ghostbusters at an early age, memorizing the lines of Bill Murray in the film.

 Acting Career: Auditions and small parts followed.
 Michael's first role was an unpaid extra in a Tim Hortons commercial up in Canada.
 This role led to a speaking part in a Pillsbury commercial.
 Then, his career got a big boost when he was cast in a Canadian television series called I Was a Sixth Grade Alien, in 1999.
 In 2002, he was cast in the film Confessions of a Dangerous Mind, and also lent his voice to The Bernstein Bears and the cartoon Braceface.